-DIS ballot comments and Draft DoCR
+DIS ballot comments and Draft DoCRs

 “NOTE”s may be rephrased or converted to body text, and other editorial guidance from ISO CS may be applied in the final text.

+The draft DoCRs were reviewed during 2130-2320 on 27 June (GJS & JRO).

+Editor action items were noted as follows:

+It was commented that in the text, the cu_act_enabled_flag semantics should not refer to YCgCo, since the decoding process applies a particular transformation, regardless of the input and output colour interpretation.